dntsk/extdns/docs/index.md

 ![License](https://img.shields.io/github/license/dntsk/extdns)

 ExtDNS synchronizes labeled records in docker-compose with DNS providers.
-Now it supports just CloudFlare.

-Inspired by [External DNS](https://github.com/kubernetes-sigs/external-dns), ExtDNS makes resources discoverable via public DNS (CloudFlare).
+Inspired by [External DNS](https://github.com/kubernetes-sigs/external-dns), ExtDNS makes resources discoverable via public DNS.
 It retrieves a list of records from Docker's labels and creates it in public DNS.

+## Source code

+The sources is placed in [GitHub repository](https://github.com/dntsk/extdns).

+If you find this project useful for you, please consider giving us a ⭐.

 ## Supported DNS services